inputfalken/DynamoDB.SourceGenerator/README.md

 ## Features:

-* Reflection-Free Codebase: The generated code is built without reliance on reflection, ensuring compatibility with Ahead-of-Time (AOT) compilation: Translates to faster startup times and a more efficient memory footprint.
+* Reflection-Free Codebase: The generated code is built without reliance on reflection, ensuring compatibility with Ahead-of-Time (AOT) compilation: This translates to faster startup times and a more efficient memory footprint.
 * Nullable Reference type support: Embrace modern coding practices with full support for Nullable Reference Types.
   Effortlessly handle optional values and ensure robust error handling.
 * Marshalling: Seamlessly convert your DTO into DynamoDB types.
 * Unmarshalling: Seamlessly convert DynamoDB types into your DTO.
 * Constructor support: Leverage constructors in your DTOs.

-* Streamlined DynamoDBClient: Effortlessly handle requests with the power of source generation.
-(Coming soon)
+## TODO
+* Streamlined DynamoDBClient based on the source-generated code.
+* Index support
+* Add the `ToQueryRequest` method.
+* Add the `ToDeleteRequest` method.

 ## Conversion